axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/file-upload/README.md

 ### onChange

 The attribute `onChange` function executes as soon as the user removes or adds new files.
 Adding new files includes files from drag & drop or the `<axa-input-file>`.
-Custom data (files) gets passed and can be accessed over `e.detail`.
+Custom data (files) gets passed and can be accessed over `files`.

 ### invalidate